 Skills Required: None.
 Even if you’ve never crafted before, you can do this project.
 You’ll be wrapping yarn on a plastic tool and then trimming.
 Then all you need to do is string your poms and hang.
 This garland is one of the easiest projects you’ll ever do.

 If there’s one thing we love around here, it’s pom pom crafts!
 There’s just something about those fuzzy balls that drive me crazy (in a good way).
-It’s because they’re just so dang easy to make I think.
+It’s because they’re just so dang quick and easy to make I think.

 Making a Pom Pom Bunting